Resale price maintenance case studies

 The principles of competition law apply to all sectors, including online retail – the CMA is keeping an active watch on potential RPM agreements in the online space and is prepared to take action against firms breaking the law.

-The consequences of breaking competition law can be severe: fines can be as much as 10% of a business’ global turnover and directors can be banned from running a company for up to 15 years.
-In the most serious cases involving price-fixing between competitors, individuals can go to prison for up to 5 years.
+The consequences of breaking competition law can be severe: fines can be as much as 10% of a business’s global turnover.

 What you can do